 Day 7: Uithoorn – Amsterdam (22 miles/35 km)

-Before the fare-well dinner, you may want to go for a walk in town.
-At night there you may want to take a canal trip or go on a city walk through the centre of the city.
+Before the farewell dinner, you may want to go for a walk in town.
+At night there you may want to take a canal trip or go on a city walk through the center of the city.